singhdeepanshu05/Data-Science-with-Linear-Regression/README.md

 ## 14. Interpretation and Conclusion

-The RMSE value has been found to be 11.2273.
-It means the standard deviation for our prediction is 11.2273.
-So, sometimes we expect the predictions to be off by more than 11.2273 and other times we expect less than 11.2273.
+The RMSE value has been found to be 0.0889.
+So, sometimes we expect the predictions to be off by more than 0.0889 and other times we expect less than 0.0889.
 So, the model is not good fit to the data.

 In business decisions, the benchmark for the R2 score value is 0.7.
 It means if R2 score value >= 0.7, then the model is good enough to deploy on unseen data whereas if R2 score value < 0.7, then the model is not good enough to deploy.
 Our R2 score value has been found to be .5789.
 It means that this model explains 57.89 % of the variance in our dependent variable.
 So, the R2 score value confirms that the model is not good enough to deploy because it does not provide good fit to the data.